roba-6734/WordMaster/docs/jouney.md

 - Refactored main.py to increase the robustness

 That is the end of day 3.
 Today I have accomplished a great thing and Tomorrow will be even greater.

+## Day 4 (09/06/2025)
+Today I started working a bit late and made some other compromises but it will not be repeated Deliverables
+- Implemented Dictionary lookup functionality
+- Implemented word management api endpoints
+- Refactored some modules

+It was a success but I will try to finish my work before evening for later time and stop sleeping during day time.